BirdeeHub/nixCats-nvim/README.md

 The help can be viewed here on github but it is adviseable to use a nix shell to view it from within the editor.

-Simply run `nix shell github:BirdeeHub/nixCats-nvim` and run `nixCats` to open nvim and read it.
+Simply run `nix shell github:BirdeeHub/nixCats-nvim` and then run `nixCats` to open nvim and read it.

 Or `nix run github:BirdeeHub/nixCats-nvim` to open it directly.